Bookouture | 2017

 This is a really promising start for a new author and new series.

 In Wales, a jogger finds the body of a woman floating in the river, as joggers are wont to do.
 DI Alex King and DC Chloe Lane are called to the scene.
-It seems almost as soon as the first body is found a second body turns up.
+It seems almost as soon as the first body is found, a second body turns up.
 Serial killers are working 9-5 and overtime, baby!

 Let’s talk characters: The thing about these two ladies is that they are in fact two ladies.
-Unique, and given equal time to develop – though they have much more room to grow in their definitions for follow up stories.
-Their histories, their emotions, their life circumstances – it is not surface or cliche or redundant.
-They feel like two purposeful characters, who practice support of each other.
-Women need to have each other’s backs, instead of infighting, and I loved that this book clearly demonstrates that sisterhood, even in difficult circumstances, even in the same job, even when they don’t understand each other’s motives or reactions.
+Unique and given equal time to develop – though they have much more room to grow in their definitions for follow-up stories.
+Their histories, their emotions, their life circumstances – it is not surface or cliché or redundant.
+They feel like two purposefully drawn characters who practice support of each other.
+Women need to have each other’s backs instead of infighting, and I loved that this book clearly demonstrates that sisterhood, even in difficult circumstances, even in the same job, even when they don’t understand each other’s motives or reactions.

 Jenkins threw out individual plot threads, which seemed unconnected to the central crime – upping the emotional investment you had in the characters, and adding more obstacles along their journey – until everything was brought together, using the climax as a tool to explain how each puzzle piece fit.
-What I thought was drama for the sake of tension, was actually unseen plot layers which folded together in a subtle, organic way.
-It eliminated that whole bad guy reveals his entire plan to the hero in the last 5 minutes with a long diatribe” schtick.
+What I thought was drama for the sake of tension were actually sneaky plot layers which folded together in a subtle, organic way.
+It eliminated that whole “bad guy reveals his entire plan to the hero in the last 5 minutes with a long diatribe” schtick.
 And I give extra points for that.

 I appreciate the thought the author put into this, the execution of the ending and her dedication to a classic serial killer crime.

-book source: Bookouture via NetGalley in exchange for an honest review.
+Book source: The publisher via NetGalley in exchange for an honest review.